-I was very close to letting the girls take their washable markers and use my back as canvas once.
-Just to have that “massage” moment last longer…but it was while Eben was away and I figured I may have a hard time washing off the centre of my back!
+I was very close to letting the girls take their washable markers and use my back as a canvas once.
+Just to have that “massage” moment last longer…but it was while Eben was away and I figured I may have a hard time washing off the center of my back!

 The educational part: Imagination and spatial concepts when drawing on your back.

-Arias gets right into her role of narrator and does the voices for the characters and everything.
+Arias gets right into her role as narrator and does the voices for the characters and everything.
 It’s extremely entertaining.
 I’d say, when she’s keen, she does a more entertaining job than me!

 This summer use those libraries!!!
 Stock up on books that your kids and interested in.
 Sit back, and let the time slip away as they lead you into fairytale land.